Are you interested in working from home?

 This company functions as a sort of an online marketplace for proofreaders and editors, where clients choose who they work with based on the professionals’ profiles.

-English Trackers is another company offering its remote proofreaders and editors flexible working hours and a regular pay through PayPal (on the 15th every month).
+English Trackers offers remote proofreaders and editors flexible working hours and consistent payment through PayPal (on the 15th every month).

 An online job at English Trackers can also be a great opportunity for skilled university students who would like to earn some side money by proofreading academic papers and assisting professors and students in their research work.